The Church (band): 1985–1988: Heyday, Starfish

 Despite the charged atmosphere and warm press, low sales for the album's singles in Australia prompted EMI to drop them.
-Plans for a double live album, Bootleg, were also scrapped.
 Since the band had greater sales overseas than in Australia, they decided to record in a studio abroad and opted for a four-album deal with U.S. label Arista Records in 1987.
 For Australian releases they signed with Mushroom Records.

 Recording sessions in Los Angeles, with producers Waddy Wachtel (Bob Dylan, Rolling Stones, Robbie Williams) and Greg Ladanyi (Warren Zevon, Jackson Browne, Fleetwood Mac), were a new challenge according to Kilbey: "It was Australian hippies versus West Coast guys who know the way they like to do things.
 We were a bit more undisciplined than they would have liked".
 Under pressure from the producers, Kilbey took vocal lessons, an experience he later regarded as valuable.

 Four weeks of rehearsals resulted in Starfish, released in April 1988.
 The album found its way into the mainstream, marking a new worldwide commercial peak for the band.
 It reached no. 11 in Australia and the top 50 in the U.S. It was awarded a gold record in December 1992 by the RIAA.
 Also released in February, the single "Under the Milky Way" reached no. 24 on the U.S. Hot 100 and no. 22 in Australia, as well as entering the Canadian Top 100.
 It peaked at no. 2 on the Billboard Mainstream Rock Tracks.
 The song was written by Kilbey and then-girlfriend Karin Jansson (ex-Pink Champagne).
 "Under the Milky Way" won an ARIA Award in 1989 for Single of the Year.
 In 2008, readers of The Australian voted it the best Australian song of the last 20 years.
 In response, Kilbey said, "it's not really about anything at all.
 I just wanted to create an atmosphere and I didn't even put a lot of thought into that.
 History has given it something that it never really had".
 A second single from Starfish, "Reptile", charted on the Australian top 100 in August.

 EMI responded with a double compilation album, Hindsight 1980-1987, which contained selections from the band's prior albums, together with hitherto-uncollected singles and B-sides.
 It peaked in the ARIA Top 40 Albums Chart in July.